 Water Well Driller and Water Well Pump Installer Licensing and Continuing Education Required by Senate Enrolled Act 356

-The corresponding rule, 312 IAC 13 regulates the drilling, casing, and grouting of new wells, the plugging of old wells and sets standards for pump installation.
+The corresponding rule - 312 IAC 13 - regulates the drilling, casing, and grouting of new wells and the plugging of old wells, and sets standards for pump installation.

-The IDNR, Division of Water issues a single license card that specifies whether an individual is a water well driller, water well pump installer, or both.
-The annual fee for an original license, or for license renewal (driller, pump installer, or both) is legislatively set at $100.
-All licenses expire on December 31st of the year in which they are issued.
+The DNR Division of Water issues a single license card that specifies whether an individual is a water well driller, water well pump installer, or both.
+The annual fee for an original license or a license renewal (driller, pump installer, or both) is legislatively set at $100.
+All licenses expire on December 31 of the year in which they are issued.
 A license that has been expired for more than a year is considered lapsed and cannot be renewed by paying the fee.
-An individual with a license that has lapsed is required to re-take and pass the competency exam, and complete the requirement for six hours of continuing education before being eligible for renewal.
+An individual with a license that has lapsed is required to re-take and pass the competency exam and complete the requirement for six (6) hours of continuing education before being eligible for renewal.

 Individuals are required to meet the following qualifications in order to obtain a water well driller or water well pump installer license:

 1) Be at least 18 years of age;

 2) Furnish evidence from three (3) references, two (2) of whom are water well drillers, water well pump installers, or licensed plumbing contractors familiar with the applicant’s work experience and professional competency;

 3) Have successfully completed a competency examination prepared and administered by the department; and